Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/initialization.rst

 and not included in the total number of bits:

 ..  doctest:: initializing from a str
+    :skipif: should_skip("initializing from a str")

     >>> a = FixedPoint('0x00000000000000001', signed=0, m=1, n=0) # Leading 0s
-    >>> int(a)
+    >>> a.bits
     1

 Rounding and overflow handling are not performed.
 If the bits of the string exceed the specified :ref:`Q format <Q_Format>`, a :exc:`ValueError` is raised.

 ..  doctest:: initializing from a str
+    :skipif: should_skip("initializing from a str")

     >>> a = FixedPoint('0xFF', 0, 1, 1) # A whole bunch of extra bits
     Traceback (most recent call last):
        ...
-    ValueError: Superfluous bits detected in string literal '0xFF' for Q2.0 format.
+    ValueError: Superfluous bits detected in string literal '0xFF' for UQ1.1 format.

 ``int(init, 0)`` is used to internally convert the *str* to *int*, thus the ``0b``, ``0o``, or ``0x`` radix is required for binary, octal, or hexadecimal